dnl-fm/zeit-ts/README.md

 By keeping user time and database time separate, I always know which timezone context I'm working in.
 Whether I'm handling user input, storing data, or displaying subscription information back to the user, Zeit keeps everything clear and consistent.

-You're right, I apologize for the confusion.
-Let's correct the examples to use the actual methods available in the Zeit library.
-After reviewing the codebase, I see that we use the `cycles` method to handle subscription periods.
-Here's how we can update the "Handling Subscription Cycles" section:

 ## Handling Subscription Cycles

 One of the trickiest parts of managing subscriptions is dealing with billing cycles, especially when users are spread across different timezones.
 Zeit has been a lifesaver for me in this regard.
 Here are a few examples of how I use it:

-You're absolutely right.
-We should highlight this important feature of Zeit.
-Let's update the Monthly Subscriptions section to emphasize how Zeit automatically adjusts the billing day when necessary:

 ### Monthly Subscriptions